codeofnode/response-builder/readme.md

 #### Builder with only response
 	var Builder = RB.build(res [,<options>]);
 > Widely used.
 As sending response does not require any request parameter.
 Options are used to provide run time parameters, explained in detail below.
-Further if `res` found to have property named `req` then (e.g. when using `express.io`), Builder automatically considers its `req` as `res.req`

 #### Builder with request as well as response
 	RB.build(req,res [,<options>])